Guide to building a Real-time Notification System in React

 Easily implemented, ready to grow notifications with MagicBell

 MagicBell provides a fast and easy way to implement a solution for your React notification system needs.
 Visit the docs to see how to integrate MagicBell into your back end and frontend.
-Our notification inbox can be implemented with various API wrappers and libraries that have been created.
+MagicBell can also be integrated alongside services like Firebase Cloud Messaging to deliver notifications reliably across platforms such as Android and iOS.
+Our notification inbox can be implemented with various SDKs and tools that have been created.
+MagicBell supports building a real time notification center for timely user engagement and alerts.

 Your notification system with MagicBell can grow with the product, with options for in-app, web push, mobile push, email, and SMS.
 Sign up and get instant access to your API key here.